 If you or your spouse/friend/relative is self-employed, here are a few tips to help bolster one’s borrowing profile:

-C) For EPF statements: Make your own monthly EPF contributions, sourced from the income generated via your personal business.
+Make your own monthly EPF contributions, sourced from the income generated via your business.
 Banks look favourably on such a consistent pattern and this helps build your profile as a responsible and credible paymaster.

 Your credit score is the main determinant which banks use to evaluate your borrowing capability and whether you deserve to be granted financing in the first place.
 If you aren’t aware already of the 2 necessary credit reports, familiarise yourself with CTOS, a database which archives an individual’s entire credit history as well as Central Credit Reference Information System (CCRIS), which reflects your past 12 months of credit activities.